christiantype/cgdc/README.md

-# minima
+# Chicago Graphic Design Club Website

-*Minima is a one-size-fits-all Jekyll theme for writers*.
-It's Jekyll's default (and first) theme.
-It's what you get when you run `jekyll new`.
+*This is the CGDC's website that was built using Jekyll and Jekyll's default theme, Minima.

 [Theme preview](https://jekyll.github.io/minima/)